Code |

 Teaching Methodologies and Assessment Criteria |

-The teaching methodologies applied are intended to systematize and consolidate the defined objectives, contributing to the acquisition and sharing of knowledge, as well as to capacity-building towards research design - through lectures and participation (10%), recommended readings, individual presentations of research design (30%) and written work (60%).
+The teaching methodologies applied are intended to systematize and consolidate the defined objectives, contributing to the acquisition and sharing of knowledge, as well as to capacity-building towards research design.
+To this end, lectures are combined with participation and discussion in class (e.g., based on recommended readings) and the completion of tasks assigned to students throughout the semester (such as exercises, individual presentations on research design, and short written assignments).

 |